Prabhashie/travel_light/README.md

 - The true capabilities of Spring Boot, such as dependency injection, AOP, and transaction management, are not fully utilized in this simple CLI application.
 - Scalability and performance in a real world application can be explored by developing into a Restful API or a microservice by adding Rest Controllers to consume the API requests.
 - By hosting the application on a cloud platform like AWS, it can be made highly available and scalable.
+- Custom exceptions can be added to cover common error scenarios, such as data issues, IO issues or business logic errors which can be used to provide meaningful error messages to the user.